django-cms/django-cms-mgmt/association/leadership-team.md

 So we can nominate you please provide the following information about yourself:

+A profile picture, please see https://www.django-cms.org/en/about-us/#django-cms-team for best format and resolution.

 ```
 <Names>, based in <city, country>
 Linkedin Profile URL: <https://...>